Jasper Johns:

 Jasper Johns is an artist of structures.

-Jasper Johns: a whole can be only a part is organized by Jessica Eisenthal in collaboration with the Powers Art Center.
+Jasper Johns: a whole can be only a part is organized by Jessica Eisenthal, inaugural Jasper Johns Curatorial Fellow at the Powers Art Center.
+The Fellowship supports original research and curatorial work centered on the Ryobi Foundation’s collection of Jasper Johns’s works on paper.